An Oklahoma Highway Department truck heads west on 80-year-old original pink concrete of Route 66 outside Clinton OK.

 TRAVEL Copyright © www.rt66pix.com

-TRIP PLANS APPEAR BELOW THE WEBSITES.
-JUST SCROLL WAY DOWN TO THE NEXT IMAGE.
+TRIP PLANNING INFORMATION FOLLOWS THE WEBSITES.
+JUST SCROLL WAY DOWN TO THE NEXT PHOTOGRAPH.

 WEBSITES